SolaceProducts/terraform-provider-solacebroker/docs/data-sources/dmr_cluster_link_attribute.md

 page_title: "solacebroker_dmr_cluster_link_attribute Data Source - solacebroker"
 subcategory: ""
 description: |-
-  This resource is not supported in production by Solace in this version.
+  This resource is not supported in production by Solace in this version, see provider limitations.
   A Link Attribute is a key+value pair that can be used to locate a DMR Cluster Link, for example when using client certificate mapping.
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
   This has been available since SEMP API version 2.28.